 What is Child Sponsorship?

-BBB reports on organizations with child sponsorship programs include those charities’ descriptions of those programs.
+Alliance reports on organizations with child sponsorship programs include those charities’ descriptions of those programs.

 If you’re interested in child sponsorship, you’ll want to consider these questions: